 Treatment and prognosis

-Treatment for most haemangiomas is not necessary.
+Treatment for most hemangiomas is not necessary.
 When neurological deficits or severe pain treatment is necessary.
 In symptomatic lesions, there are many options which must be weighed.
-Radiotherapy, balloon kyphoplasty or transarterial embolisation with associated laminectomy are some of those options 5.
+Radiotherapy, balloon kyphoplasty or transarterial embolization with associated laminectomy are some of those options 5.
 Serious bleeding can be a complication so care must be taken when undergoing open procedures.